Sarah-Bue/knit-space/README.md

 ### User Authentication

-Users are able to create an account using their email address.
-Their username must be unique, and the password they chose must meet the standard safety criteria.
+Users can create an account using their email address.
+Their username must be unique, and the password they choose must meet the standard safety criteria.
 No verification email is sent out by email.
-Once the account has been created, users can use their credentials to log into the page and access exclusive content, such as their dashboards.
+After successfully creating an account, users can use their credentials to log into the page and access exclusive content, such as their dashboards.
+Users can log out of their account to return to the guest view when finished.

 <details>
 <summary> Sign Up Image </summary>